lcodecrafter/dashboard-challenge/README.md

 # Dashboard challenge by Leandro

-Dillinger is a cloud-enabled, mobile-ready, offline-storage, AngularJS powered HTML5 Markdown editor.

-  - Type some Markdown on the left
-  - See HTML in the right
-  - Magic

 ### Intructions to install it!
   - Clone the project on you machine
   - On the root folder run in your terminal "npm install"